 Where you should be careful: Contact the employer so you can check the validity of the pay stub.

 Where you should be careful: Confirm the proof of income letter with the employer since tenants can easily forge this document.

-A tax return is a document that reports the tenant’s income to either a national, state, or local tax agency, and helps determine how much he or she pays in taxes.
+A tax return is a document that reports the tenant’s income to a national, state, or local tax agency.
+It helps determine how much he or she pays in taxes.

 Where you should be careful: Verify the tax return date to ensure it’s current.